 Raise your hand if you have never actually taken a look at the ingredients of your deodorant!
-Then, read on to know why you should be using aluminum free deodorant!
+Then, read on to know why you should be using aluminium-free deodorant!

-You may be surprised to know that you are constantly exposed to aluminum and probably ingest it every day.
-It is because aluminum is present in almost all products we use regularly.
+You may be surprised that you are constantly exposed to aluminium and probably ingest it daily.
+It is because aluminium is present in almost all products we use regularly.

-Aluminum is the third most abundant element and the most common metal on earth’s crust.
-There are likely aluminum compounds in the water that we drink and the food we eat.
+Aluminium is the third most abundant element and the most common metal on earth’s crust.
+As a result, there are likely aluminium compounds in the water and food we drink.

 Aside from that, aluminum is also found in cosmetic products and other self-care products…antiperspirants included.

-Here, we will discuss the possible dangers of aluminum and why you should consider safer alternatives.
+Here, we will discuss the possible dangers of aluminium and why you should consider safer alternatives.

 But before that…

-You may use these two terms synonymously, but they are not the same.
+You may use these two terms synonymously, but they are different.

-According to Healthline, antiperspirants block the sweat pores to minimize your perspiration thorough the day.
-The usual active ingredients for this product are aluminum-based compounds.
+According to Healthline, antiperspirants block sweat pores to minimize your perspiration throughout the day.
+The usual active ingredients for this product are aluminium-based compounds.
 These compounds are responsible for temporarily plugging your pores.